How Much Does PSA Grading Cost? Complete 2026 Pricing Breakdown

 Total Cost Example: Real-World Submission

-Let's calculate the true PSA card grading cost for a typical 10-card Value tier submission:
+Let's calculate the true PSA card grading cost for a typical 10-card Regular submission (the cheapest tier still open in 2026):

 Cost Item